OctaDist/OctaDist.github.io/installing.md

 octadist_cli
 ```

-Moreover, OctaDist can be imported as a library in Python source file, like this:
+Moreover, OctaDist can be imported as an external library in Python source file, like this:

 ```python
 import octadist